Deadbush225/RePhrase/README.md

-# Megasolid Idiom — A rich text editor in PyQt
+# RePhraser — A rich text editor in PyQt

-The word processor for all your small, poorly formatted documents.
+The word processor for rephrasing your essay from multiple sources
-An extension of the notepad, again using a QTextEdit but with rich text editing enabled.

 The editor supports multiple fonts, styles and paragraph text alignment.
 There is also support for drag-drop of images, which are automatically